drhus/blockframe/daemon/README.md

 You need to install the Dart SDK.
 Instructions are available here: https://www.dartlang.org/install

+After you install it, you need to run _pub get_ at this project root folder in order to fetch dependencies.

 Then run the file **main.dart** file inside the _bin_ folder.

 For faster startups, use the [--snapshots](https://www.dartlang.org/dart-vm/tools/dart-vm#snapshot-option) parameters of the dart command line program.
 Example: